 Being a positive person was definitely not natural for me.
 As I started dealing with my internal hurts my choices of outfits started to change.
 This change took place over several years and I am still on a journey.

-While I would like to say that I am never negative the truth is that occasionally when life gets tough I go looking for that negative outfit and put it back on for a while.
+While I wish I could say that I am never negative the truth is occasionally I search for that outfit and squeeze into it for a short moment.
 The difference between now and the past is that in the past I wore the outfit every single day for years.
-Today I may put it on for a short while only to realise that it is no longer comfortable to wear.
+Today I put it on briefly only to realise that it is no longer comfortable to wear.
 There is no joy wearing that outfit.
-I recognise that when I wear the negative outfit it always puts the brakes on in my life.
-My world becomes all about me again and that is when life has no purpose.
+I recognise that when I wear the negative outfit it puts the brakes on in my life.
+My world becomes all about me again and that is when life starts to get messy and frustrating.

-It still requires effort from me to be positive.
-I have to work at it regularly as it has never been a strength of mine.
-In the past it would have been almost impossible to find something positive in bad situations yet these days it never takes me long to see the good among’st the bad.
+To be positive continues to be my work in progress.
+In the past it would have been almost impossible to find something positive in bad situations yet these days it never takes me long to see the good amongst the bad.

 As I have journeyed along in life and allowed for my inner hurts to be healed or have chosen to let go of what I can’t control the choices of outfits in my wardrobe have considerably increased and improved, you could say they are more fashionable!